helenbeatriz/Cookingacademy-P1/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+- My website was taking very long time to load so I had to convert and compress all my photos in order to make it work.
+- I wasn able to align my gallery pictures so I learnt how to sue display boxes and made it work on mobiles as well.

 ### Validator Testing